erickmerchant/handcraft/README.md

 #### element.classes(...classes)

 Set classes.
 Accepts a variable number of strings and objects.
-With objects the keys become the class strings if their values are true.
+With objects the keys become the class strings if their values are truthy.
 Values can be _effects_.
 Returns the _element_ for chaining.

 #### element.data(data)